elmomoilanen/Simple-neural-network/README.md

 # Plot cost and accuracy
 ann.plot_fit_results()
 ```

+Notice that in order to run the model fitting using the ANN's *fit* method, a certain set of hyperparameters must be defined in advance.
+This can be done manually or automated by an additional hyperparameter optimization step but more on this latter option later.
+For the complete set of hyperparameter options, please check the ANN's docstring as there are a myriad of choices.

 Speaking of neural networks in general, learning is said to happen when the weights between neurons adjust during fitting process.
 Quality or strength of this learning doesn't necessarily increase all along from the beginning to the end and thus it might be a good strategy to halt the fitting process if results don't get better in some T contiguous number of epochs (total passes through the network).
 To make this work during the learning process, the optimal model weights are saved to a file, by default to current working directory with the name *weights.h5*.
 This way the best model is kept available for later use irrespective of how the fitting process goes up to the end.